 If you’re headed to Goa for a while, we strongly recommend getting from Goa to Hampi.
 The ruins of Hampi beautifully compliment Goa, the land of sun, sea and inexpensive alcohol.

-A village in north Karnataka, Hampi means ‘champion’.
-It’s located on the ruins of the ancient city Vijayanagara of the empire of the same name.
+A village in North Karnataka, Hampi means ‘champion’.
+It’s located on the ruins of the ancient city Vijayanagara of the Vijayanagara Empire.
 The ruins are a timeless UNESCO World Heritage Site.
 Stuck in the 16th century and positively oozing with old world charm, Hampi is a delightful location.
-It’s great for backpackers, so it should definitely be on your itinerary if you’re not willing to end the vacation in Goa.
+It’s great for all kind of travellers, from backpackers to comfort to luxury, so it should definitely be on your itinerary if you’re not willing to end the vacation in Goa.

-Our practical guide explains the different travel options between Hampi and Goa and the pros and the cons of each mode.
+Our practical guide explains the different travel options between Hampi and Goa and the pros and cons of each mode.
 It’s not exactly a ‘hop, skip and jump’ away, but Hampi is truly worth the travel effort.
-The distance from Goa to Hampi is 344 kilometres.
-There are no flights from Goa to Hampi so you can either take the train or bus.
+The distance from Goa to Hampi is 344 km.
+There are no flights from Goa to Hampi so you can either take a train or bus.

 If you’re interested in going to either of these places, let us know and we’ll handle all the logistics for you.